yacosp/oe2/README.md

 # oe2

+**oe2:restate**
-second design stage for /oveja eléctrica/, an ongoing project with the goal of creating an artificial composer.
+second design stage for _oveja eléctrica_, an ongoing project with the goal of creating an artificial composer.